North Korea–Ukraine relations

-Bilateral relations between North Korea and Ukraine were suspended in July 2022 due to North Korea's recognition of the separatist Donetsk People's Republic and Luhansk People's Republic in eastern Ukraine.
+Bilateral relations between the DPRK and Ukraine were severed in July 2022 due to North Korea's recognition of the separatist Donetsk People's Republic and Luhansk People's Republic in eastern Ukraine.
+The two countries had burgeoning trade as well as technical relations prior to the direct involvement of the DPRK in the Russo-Ukrainian war against Ukraine.

 History

 Bilateral relations were established on January 9, 1992.
 The North Korean embassy in Moscow was also accredited to Ukraine.
-Ukraine was accredited to North Korea through the embassy in Beijing.
+Ukraine was accredited to North Korea through its embassy in Beijing.
 In 1998, North Korea closed its embassy in Kyiv (as well as several other embassies) due to the country's severely reduced budget after the collapse of the Eastern Bloc.

 Before the 2022 Russian invasion of Ukraine, Ukrainian scientists and businessmen assisted North Korea's nuclear program by either working directly or supplying technology to the country.

 Russo-Ukrainian war

 In 2017, North Korea recognised Crimea as part of Russia.
 Due to this happening at a time where bilateral relations between North Korea and the United States were thawing, Ukraine did not respond strongly.